 Protein content varies, with almond milk slightly less, offering around 1-2 grams of protein per cup of unsweetened almond milk.

-Unsweetened cashew milk usually has 4-5 grams protein along with its blend of healthy fats that support cardiovascular wellness and reduce the risk of heart disease.
+Unsweetened cashew milk usually has 4-5 grams of protein along with its blend of healthy fats.

 The Raw and Homemade Advantage

-Making these milks at home maximizes their nutritional benefits, allowing you to avoid the additives common in store-bought versions.
-Raw, homemade versions of nut milk preserve the integrity of their nutrients and offer the full spectrum of their superfood properties.
+Making these kinds of milk at home maximizes their nutritional benefits.
+This allows you to avoid the additives common in store-bought versions.
+Raw, homemade versions of nut milk preserve the nutrients.
+Plus, you can customize the flavors and sweetness in your homemade milk!

 Caloric Comparison